Wedding Guest Experiences: Favors Are Officially Out

 Will guests think it's awkward to "go get" their favor?

-Not if it’s positioned well and clearly presented as a gift.
-Great signage and a visible, beautiful setup makes it feel like an invitation, not a chore.
+Not if it's positioned well and clearly presented as a gift.
+Great signage and a visible, beautiful setup makes it feel like an invitation—not a chore.
+The moment guests realize the portrait is of them, they're in.

 Is this only for luxury weddings?

 Nope.
-You can scale the experience based on hours, guest count served live, and the type of item or paper used.
+You can scale the experience based on hours booked and guest count served live.
 The key is picking a format that fits your budget and still feels intentional.

 Image by: Analy Photo